tscnlab/GuidolinEtAl_BehavResMethods_2025/README.md

 ## Overview
 This repository contains data, analysis code, and figure outputs for the paper **"Collecting, detecting and handling non-wear intervals in longitudinal light exposure data"**.
 The pre-print of this paper can be found [here](https://www.biorxiv.org/content/10.1101/2024.12.23.627604v1).
-The R code in this repository is pubicly accessible under the [MIT](https://opensource.org/license/mit) license (see `LICENSE.md` file).
+The R code in this repository is pubicly accessible under the [MIT](https://opensource.org/license/mit) license.
 The data is accessible under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Computing environment
 Hereby is a copy of the software versions used for this project.
 This is the direct output of `sessionInfo()` in RStudio.